oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When stealing tokens is not possible or desirable, the attacker can also choose to hijack the OAuth client application running in the user's browser.
 This effectively allows the attacker to perform any operations that the legitimate client application can perform.
 Examples include inspecting data on the page, modifying the page, and sending requests to backend systems.

 Note that client hijacking is less powerful than directly abusing stolen tokens.
 In a client hijacking scenario, the attacker cannot directly control the tokens and is restricted by the security policies enforced on the client application.
-For example, a resource server running on `admin.example.org` can be configured with a Cross-Origin Resource Sharing (CORS) policy that rejects requests coming from a client running on `web.example.org`.
-Even if the access token used by the client would be accepted by the resource server, the CORS configuration does not allow such a request.
+For example, a resource server running on `admin.example.org` can be configured with a CORS policy that rejects requests coming from a client running on `web.example.org`.
+Even if the access token used by the client would be accepted by the resource server, the resource server's strict CORS configuration does not allow such a request.
+A resource server without such a strict CORS policy can still be subject to adversarial requests coming from the compromised client application.